TREASURIES-Yields higher after infrastructure deal, soft demand for 3-year notes

 1.50

-(Reporting by Ross Kerber in Boston; Editing by Toby Chopra and Cynthia Osterman)
+(Reporting by Ross Kerber in Boston; Editing by Toby Chopra, Cynthia Osterman and Alison Williams)

 ((ross.kerber@thomsonreuters.com; (617) 856 4341; Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net))